jmbeach/trident/README.md

 # Run

-To use Trident, open the Chrome extensions menu and click *Load unpacked extension* and select the dist directory of this repo.
+To use Trident, open the Chrome extensions menu and click *Load unpacked extension* and select the `dist` directory of this repo.

 # Project Structure Notes

 The main project files which are intended to be edited exist in the `src` directory.
 These are the TypeScript files which [WebPack](https://webpack.js.org/) will output into the `dist` directory.
-However, for convenience, some files are tracked and modified directly in `dist`.
-They are:

-+ `dist/js/background.js`
-+ `dist/js/web_accessible.js`
-+ `dist/images`

-The reason for this is that these files are easier to modify as plain JavaScript and I'd rather that WebPack did not compile them.
+Files with the `.js` files are chrome-extension specific files and are copied to `dist` explicitly.

 The images which are actually displayed as part of the chrome extension are contained in there as well.

-Also, Bower installs dependent JavaScript libraries into `dist/js/lib`.

 # Roadmap

 - YouTube video loading
     + Display list of videos for search query
-    + Use spotify to get entire album if available and is user preference
+    + Use Spotify to get entire album if available and is user preference
     + Make loading more user-interactive as right now it doesn't request and it's not intuitive that it loads the furthest scrolled review.
         + For example, if you scroll back up the page, it should offer